 Once upon a time, Lausanne was an intellectual capital, attracting great thinkers such as Rousseau and Voltaire.
 You will find many museums and buildings that are a living testimony to the era.

-When you visit Lausanne, you are in the midst of history engulfed by dramatic landscape all around.
+When you visit Lausanne, you are in the midst of history engulfed by dramatic landscapes all around.
 Lausanne is also a perfect place for those who love water sports – swimming and sailing.

-The International Olympic Committee is headquartered at Lausanne.
+The International Olympic Committee is headquartered in Lausanne.

 Montreux – A modern Swiss city known for its Jazz Festival & Christmas markets

 Montreux sits on the east side of Lake Geneva on the Swiss side of lac leman.
 The lake has three names depending on which language you use.
 It’s a pretty place and combines the rural charm of alpine Switzerland with a bustling and modern city.